iam-riyaz/admin_dashboard/README.md

 # React + Vite

+this a user visualisation dashboard via multiple charts types, forms and data list

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: